Primary

 Position only one leg under the pad and let the other leg rest.
 Curl the working leg fully while keeping your hips flat on the pad.
 Complete all reps on one side before switching.
 Start with your weaker leg and match reps on the stronger side.

-Want Single Leg Lying Curl in your program?
+See where Single Leg Lying Curl fits in your weekly plan

 Lie face down on leg curl machine.